 Applicant has significant connections to the United States and more limited connections to China.
-Notwithstanding, her connections to her family living in China are significant.
+He has substantial financial assets in the United States.
+Notwithstanding, his connections to his family living in China are significant.
 Security concerns are not analyzed in a piecemeal assessment.
 Instead, the overall situation must be considered.
-Applicant's close relationship to her mother and sister, who are vulnerable to potential Chinese coercion, outweighs her connections to the United States in the security analysis.
-Moreover, Applicant is personally vulnerable to coercion when she visits China, as she does almost annually.
+Applicant's close relationship to his father and sisters, who are vulnerable to potential Chinese coercion, outweighs his connections to the United States in the security analysis.
+Moreover, Applicant is personally vulnerable to coercion when he visits China, as he does almost annually until recently.
+However, he plans on another trip quite soon.
 Foreign influence security concerns under Guideline B are not mitigated.